Lisa Faessler

 My name is Lisa Faessler.
 I am a researcher in cultural evolution and organizational behavior.

-I received a Ph.D. in Management from the University of Lausanne in Switzerland.
-In my thesis, I explore how evolution has shaped human cognition and social learning and what that means for the diffusion of behaviors today.
+I received my Ph.D. in Management from the University of Lausanne in Switzerland.
+In my research, I study how evolution has shaped human cognition and the consequences for group behaviors today.
+My broad interests include social learning, social norms change, and organizational culture.

 My research